-Following her graduation from San Francisco Art Institute with an MFA in sculpture in May 2017, Ruaimi will be the Inaugural AIR at Otis College of Art and Design in June, Arts Letters & Numbers in Averill Park, NY in August and MASS MoCA in September followed by a visiting Artist and Scholar Residency at New Mexico State University starting in October.
+Following her graduation from San Francisco Art Institute with an MFA in sculpture in May 2017, Ruaimi will be one of the inaugural artists in residence at Otis College of Art and Design in June, MASS MoCA in September followed by a visiting Artist and Scholar Residency at New Mexico State University starting in October.
 Her work has also been exhibited at the de Young Museum, Richmond Art Center, Diego Rivera Gallery, Marin Museum of Contemporary Art, Cannery Gallery 108 & 112, LA Artcore Brewery Annex Gallery, and Facebook HeadQuarters.